-The Maintain Users and Groups function in the Tools menu allows administrators to add, edit, and delete users who are authorized to use Stonefield Query, and define groups of users.
+The Maintain Users and Groups function in the Tools menu and the Users and Groups button in the Tools tab of the ribbon allow administrators to add, edit, and delete users who are authorized to use Stonefield Query, and define groups of users.
 User groups are key to Stonefield Query security; when a report or folder is created, one of the options is which user groups have rights to that report or folder.
 This is sometimes referred to a "role-based" security, where a particular group of users have a role, such as clerks or managers.

-If the logged-in user is a member of the Administrators group, the Maintain Users and Groups function appears in the Tools menu.
+If the logged-in user is a member of the Administrators group, the Maintain Users and Groups function appears in the Tools menu and the Users and Groups button appears in the Tools tab of the ribbon.
 When this function is chosen, the following dialog appears:

 There are two pages of information in this dialog.
 The Users page allows you to add, edit, or remove users.
 The Groups page allows you to add, edit, or remove user groups.
 Across the top of the dialog is a toolbar of functions that apply to either users or groups, depending on which page is selected.

 The Users page allows you to maintain the users authorized to access Stonefield Query.
 At the left of the page is a list of authorized users; click one in the list to select it.
 To the right are text boxes where you can edit information about the selected user and a control where you can specify what groups the user belongs to.
 The User can create reports option indicates whether this user can create reports or not.
 If it's turned off, the New, Copy, and Edit functions in the Reports Explorer are disabled for that user.
 If more than one type of license has been registered, an option to select which version the selected user runs appears instead of the User can create reports option.
 The Advanced user option indicates that this user can use the Advanced Report Designer, edit the SQL statement of a report, and schedule reports.

 To add a user, click the New button.
 Note that the New button is disabled if there are already as many users defined as there are licenses installed.